 Sure, you could pound out multiple hours in the same chair.
 You might even get a lot of work done.

-But, your work will suffer because your focus will suffer.
+But, your work will suffer because your focus will suffer and you’ll have your body screaming in pain at you the entire time.

 Willpower and focus are both limited resources.
 It takes both to work.
 It takes quite a bit to work for longer hours.